 Autoimmunity causes type 1 diabetes and LADA.
 Other diabetes-related autoantibodies also play a role in the development of these conditions.
 These autoantibodies include insulinoma-associated protein 2 (IA2), zinc transporter 8 (ZT8), islet cell antibodies, and insulin antibodies.

 Identifying GAD antibodies is one way to diagnose type 1 diabetes or LADA.
 Doctors may test for GAD antibodies when people show signs in later life that resemble those of type 1 diabetes.
 Type 1 diabetes usually presents at a younger age.

 LADA is a form of type 1 diabetes that develops in adulthood.
-Definitions of the typical onset age vary from 15–30 years up to 70 years.
+Definitions of the

 People with LADA might first experience symptoms that appear to be the result of type 2 diabetes, but the condition is more similar to type 1 diabetes.
 Some people refer to it as “type 1.5 diabetes.”

 A person with LADA will require insulin treatment reasonably soon after their diagnosis, unlike most people with type 2 diabetes whom doctors can treat with a variety of other medications as well.